All Products

 );

-Use a subpartition template to structure hash subpartitions in a table
+Use a template for hash subpartitions

 CREATE TABLE emp_sub_template (deptno NUMBER, empname VARCHAR(32), grade NUMBER)

-PARTITION BY RANGE(deptno) SUBPARTITION BY HASH(empname)
+PARTITION BY RANGE (deptno) SUBPARTITION BY HASH (empname)

 SUBPARTITION TEMPLATE 4